openstack/oslo.messaging/doc/source/zmq_driver.rst

-and give all openstack daemons access via group membership of 'oslo' - this supports using /var/run/openstack as a shared IPC directory for all openstack processes, allowing different services to be hosted on the same server, served by a single oslo-messaging-zmq-reciever process.
+and give all openstack daemons access via group membership of 'oslo' - this supports using /var/run/openstack as a shared IPC directory for all openstack processes, allowing different services to be hosted on the same server, served by a single oslo-messaging-zmq-receiver process.

 The IPC runtime directory, 'rpc_zmq_ipc_dir', can be set in [DEFAULT] section.